 - Sexual assault: Any touching of another person’s body that is deemed sexual in nature can result in this criminal charge.
 This is especially likely if the victim fears for their safety, suffers bodily harm, does not consent to the act, or cannot consent because they are impaired or asleep.

 - Rape: This is defined as sexual penetration without the knowledge or consent of the victim.

 The UCMJ has undergone numerous revisions since 2007 that increase the overall scope of what is considered sexual misconduct under Article 120.
 The severity of punishments for these acts has also increased since then.
 In all cases, members of the military who are charged with a sex crime must undergo a general court-martial and face a mandatory minimum sentence of dismissal or dishonorable discharge from the military.

 - Decimation of character and reputation, both in and out of the military, making it very difficult to get a job

 - Forfeiture of all pay, allowances, and benefits received during military service

 - Possible incarceration ranging from seven years to life in prison

 Family members of the accused often suffer a long ordeal as well, culminating in a final verdict that could separate the accused from their family for decades.
 Fortunately, being accused is not the end of the line—your military lawyer can fight against sexual allegations and do everything possible to turn the case in your favor.

-Defending Against Allegations of Sexual Assault
+Defending Against Allegations of Article 120, Sexual Assault